Fraser Lake (Western Australia)

-Fraser Lake is a lake located in the state of Western Australia, about 1700 km northeast of Perth, the state capital.
+Fraser Lake is a lake in the state of Western Australia, about 1700 km northeast of Perth, the state capital.
 Fraser Lake is 19 m above sea level.

 Fraser Lake is surrounded primarily by forests..
 The area around Fraser Lake is almost unpopulated, with less than two inhabitants per square kilometer.
 The average annual average is 955 millimeters.
 The rainiest month is January, with an average of 282 mm rainfall, and the driest is August, with 1 mm rainfall.